darraricks-gmail/splitter/README.md

 ## Purpose
-   This repo contains a test setup to verify data is processed sufficiently via the following application
+   This repo contains a test setup to verify that file input data is processed sufficiently via the following application

    **Agent:** Reads from a specified file and forwards the contents to a ‘Splitter’